 You can fulfill this requirement through, for example, volunteer work, internships or experiences in New York City or elsewhere, subject to advance approval by the program.

 To fulfill this requirement you must:

-- Submit a proposal for your Global Engagement Experience that includes the points below.
-The proposal should be two pages long, single-spaced.
+1. Submit a proposal for your Global Engagement Colloquium Experience that includes the points below.
+In total the proposal should be approximately 1,000 words.

-- Document your experience in the form of a hand-written or electronic journal (blog or other options).
+3. Document your experience in the form of a hand-written or electronic journal (blog or other options).
 You may also include others materials (such as photographs, objects or other representational documents).
 Your written documentation must cover the entire period of the experience.
-These materials will be required for participation in the Global Engagement Colloquium, which you will be enrolled in the following semester.
+These materials will be required for participation in the Global Engagement Colloquium, for which you will enroll the following semester.

-- Register for the 1-credit Global Engagement course (UGLB 3903) the semester following your experience.
+4. Register for the 2-credit Global Engagement Colloquium (UGLB 3903) the semester following your experience.
 You will receive permission to register after your Global Engagement proposal has been approved.

 – Examples of students’ Global Engagement experiences are available here.

 – If you are studying abroad for your experiential component, you must familiarize yourself with the Undergraduate Transfer Credit Policy.
 Please ask the GLUE Advisor any questions before you finalize your plans!